Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Conclusion

 \section{Conclusion}

-We have shown that the intrinsic geometry of the PQ field manifold can provide a minimal and symmetry-preserving solution to the standard axion isocurvature problem.
-For a hyperbolic PQ target-space metric, the angular fluctuation acquires a geometric, time-dependent effective mass during inflation, even in the absence of explicit PQ breaking in the axion potential.
-This dynamically suppresses CMB-scale isocurvature while generically yielding a new mechanism to generate blue-tilted spectrum.
-In benchmark realizations with $H_{\rm inf}=10^{13}\,{\rm GeV}$, the mechanism reopens parameter space at large $f_a$ that is typically excluded in flat field-space.
+We have demonstarted that the intrinsic geometry of the PQ field manifold provides a symmetry-preserving solution for the axion isocurvature problem.
+The curved (hyperbolic) field-space enhances the effective decay constant and can suppress CMB-scale isocurvature.
+The angular fluctuation acquires a geometric, time-dependent effective mass during inflation, without any explicit PQ breaking in the axion potential.

+The phenomenology is governed by the geometric lever arm $R/L$ and radial dynamics.
+For moderate $R/L \lesssim \mathcal{O}(10)$, the geometric mechanism not just evades the axion isocurvature bound but can also yield potentially observable signal on smaller scales.
+Thus, the signal can remain detectable and CMB-compatible while radial slow-roll enhances small-scale power and induces measurable running.
+If the radial mode is strongly overdamped, the spectrum is nearly scale-invariant with negligible running, whereas very large $R/L$ suppresses the signal below measurable limits.
+In our benchmark realizations with $H_{\rm inf}=10^{13}\,{\rm GeV}$, this mechanism reopens parameter space at large $f_a$ that is typically excluded in flat field-space.

+Beyond enlarging the viable QCD-axion window at high inflationary scales, our results highlight that isocurvature scale-dependence can directly probe field-space curvature.
+We provided a compact template linking the running of the isocurvature tilt $\alpha_{\rm iso}$ to a curvature-controlled parameter $\xi_p$, enabling model-agnostic tests of the mechanism and straightforward incorporation into future analyses.